needle-mirror/com.unity.cloud.ktx/Documentation~/how-to.md

 ## Advanced

-Developers who want to create advanced loading code should look into classes `KtxTexture`/`BasisUniversalTexture` and `TextureBase` directly.
+Developers who want to create advanced loading code should look into classes [KtxTexture](xref:KtxUnity.KtxTexture), [BasisUniversalTexture](xref:KtxUnity.BasisUniversalTexture) and [TextureBase](xref:KtxUnity.TextureBase) directly.

 When loading many textures at once, using the low-level API to get finer control over the loading process can yield great performance gains.
-Have a look at `TextureBase.Load` for starting and details.
+Have a look at [Open](xref:KtxUnity.TextureBase.Open*), [LoadTexture2D](xref:KtxUnity.TextureBase.LoadTexture2D*) and [Dispose](xref:KtxUnity.TextureBase.Dispose) for details.

 ## Trademarks